What it is, and why you want to GET RID of it!

-Every day I see clients whose main complaint is obvious how to resolve it because it’s ama-driven.
-They may have even struggled for years with pain, low energy and moods, hormone imbalance or digestive problems.
+Every day I see clients who may have even struggled for years with pain, low energy and moods, hormone imbalance or digestive problems, whose main complaint is obvious how to resolve it (at least for Ayurveda) because it’s ama-driven.

-Basically, 2 completely different approaches are taken for conditions without ama, and conditions with ama.
+Basically, two completely different approaches are taken – one for conditions without ama, and one for conditions with ama.
 It’s apples and oranges, never the ‘twain shall meet.
 Make sure the practitioner you are working with addresses this, or it can get driven deeper into the tissues, and meanwhile waste your time and money.

 If there is ama, the first step of the Ayurvedic approach is to always to clear out any ama.
 Forget dosha, forget your constitution, your practitioner will take these into account for you.
 CLEAR THE AMA.

 WHAT IS AMA?
 Ama is undigested metabolites that coagulate, fermenting and gum up your gut and eventually spread to the organs & tissues if left unchecked.
 When your body is not able to completely digest what you ingest (food, liquids, supplements, medicines) a residue of sticky fermenting gunk is left behind, not unlike plumbing.
 This sticky gunk is called ama.
 It blocks the healthy nutrient absorption into the cells and starts to interrupt cellular & tissue function.

 So your internal pipes get a coating of gunk.

 Remember, this is all happening because your body has lost its digestive power.
 Your low digestive power can have many different reasons.

 Below are the causes of ama to help you understand whether and how much ama you have that may be contributing to your symptoms.

 [sroto rodha] Blocked channels.
 Swelling or bloating, firstly of the abdomen and blocked feces, urine, inability to sweat